 The required internship course has been designed to help you make the most of your internship and launch your transition to professional with the refined and strengthened career skills employers are craving.
 The course features one hour of face-to-face coaching sessions per week during your internship and includes additional self-directed course content, activities and assignments equivalent to about 30-40 hours total.
 You will automatically be enrolled in the internship course upon acceptance of your internship placement.

 The internship course is a variable credit course, providing you the flexibility to earn between 3-4 semester credits for your internship.
 The 3 credit internship option includes the required online hybrid course and a minimum of 120 hours at your internship placement.
-For an additional 40 hours that you work at your internship placement, you may choose to earn 1 additional credit for a fee.
-Earning the additional credit is not required.
+You may choose to earn 1 additional credit for each additional 40 hours that you work at your internship placement.
+Earning additional credits is not required.
 The credits align to internship hours as follows:

 - 3 credits: minimum 120 placement hours + internship course